Providenciales Duty-Free Shopping

 Many countries impose a tax or customs duty on some types of imported goods or items.
 Generally, luxury items such as jewelry, alcohol, leather goods, and perfume are more likely to incur customs duty, and are also more likely to have higher duty rates than food and other essentials.

-Duty-free items are typically legally imported from their country of manufacture into the country where they are sold without paying any government tax, and is primarily for tourists returning home.
+Duty-free items are typically imported under a special arrangement to be sold without paying any government tax, and is primarily for tourists returning home.
 Many destinations offer duty-free shopping to visitors as it benefits local shops and encourages sales that would not otherwise happen.
 Duty-free items are generally only available to visitors, and not residents of the country they are offered for sale in.

-Purchasing duty-free goods, when combined with the customs duty exemption that many returning residents are allowed when entering their home country, can result in significant savings over the normal price for the goods in one’s country of residence.
+Duty-free goods, when combined with the customs duty exemption that many returning residents are allowed when entering their home country, can result in significant savings on some items.
 In many cases, the discounts will range from 30-50% off the typical price in a visitor's home country.

 The Turks and Caicos has a minimum drinking age of 18.
 Identification may be requested by shops and stores for persons appearing younger than 21.

 Many countries allow returning residents to bring in certain amounts of goods without incurring customs duty.
-There’s often a monetary value limit, in addition to an allowance of alcohol, tobacco products, and perfume.
+There’s often a monetary value limit, and an allowance of alcohol, tobacco products, and perfume.

-The customs duty exemptions limits are typically detailed on a country’s customs landing card, which are filled out by arriving passengers.
+The customs duty exemption limits are typically detailed on a country’s customs landing card, which are filled out by arriving passengers.